springernature/vpat/springer-nature-link.md

 <td>
 With rare exceptions, most images supplied by Springer Nature provide alternative text, or descriptions, or figure captions.
 We may use WAI-ARIA techniques to link some complex images with their descriptions if alternative text is unable to provide adequate context.
 <br><br>
 Images such as icons on user interface elements may be identified with visible text labels, visually-hidden text, or WAI-ARIA techniques.
-Some icons (e.g. "next" and "previous" pagination controls on search results pages) are known to have inadequate or missing text alternatives.
-We are actively working to find and repair these problems.
+Some icons are known to have inadequate or missing text alternatives (e.g. the chevron icon in dropdowns).
+We are actively working to repair this problem.
 <br><br>
 We mark up some images so that they can be ignored by Assistive Technologies if they are <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration"><i>pure decoration</i></a> (as defined by WCAG 2.1).
 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
-These include the Freshdesk customer services widget, and may include images in advertising scripts.
+These may include images in advertising scripts.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 <br><br>
 When supplied by authors who publish with us, some complex images may lack adequate alternative text, descriptions, and/or captions.
 Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
 A large-scale and currently-active programme of work to improve alternative text content submitted by our authors is under way to address this.
 </td>